SOGS Update Newsletter

 Watch English Premier Soccer at the Grad Club!

-The Grad Club will be showing English Premier Soccer Wednesday afternoons and Saturday mornings starting at 10AM.
-Join us and get a chance to win some prizes.
+Sponsored by Carlsberg.
 Enter to win a Premier League team jersey of your choice.
 Ask your server for more details.
-Sponsored by Carlsberg.

 Get your VanHoutte coffee card